lukaszgrad/uncertainty-jnr/README.md

 **TL; DR.** We present a single-stage uncertainty-aware approach for jersey number recognition in soccer that employs digit-compositional classifiers and Dirichlet-based uncertainty modeling, achieving 85.62% tracklet-level accuracy on the SoccerNet Challenge benchmark.

 ![Method Overview](https://lukaszgrad.github.io/jnr/static/images/cvsports_method2.png)

-## 📋 TODOs

-*Coming soon - development tasks and future improvements will be listed here.*

 ## 🚀 Installation